MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-logon.md

 Cloud POS (CPOS), Modern POS (MPOS) and Store commerce app provide an extended logon capability that lets retail store workers sign in to the POS application by scanning a bar code or swiping a card by using a magnetic stripe reader (MSR).

+Before use the extended logon, customer **must** have their own extensions as out-of-box implementation is not intentionally shipped for direct usage.
+See below [Extend extended logon](#extend-extended-logon) section for details.

 ## Credential and Credential Id

 Credential and credential Id are two important concepts in extended logon.
-A user credential is a string which is recorded in the physical staff card, which is scanned out when swiping the card in logon.
-For security reason, we recommend the credential should be in minimal 256 bits and output as base64 string, which is minimal 44 characters.
+A user credential is a secret string recorded in the physical staff card or barcode, which is scanned out during logon.
+For security reason, we recommend the credential should be at least 256 bits to meet industry standard, which is 44 characters encoded as Base64 string.

-A credential Id is an internal concept, and it is generated according to user credential and grant type.
-The credential Id must be unique to identify the staff id.
-The maximum allowed length of credential id is 256.
+A *credential Id* is an internal concept, and it is generated according to user credential and grant type.
+The credential Id must be unique to identify the staff.
+The maximum allowed length of credential Id is 256 due to data store restriction.

-Before use the extended logon, customer **must** have their own extensions as out-of-box implementation is not intentionally shipped for direct usage.
-See below [Extend extended logon](#extend-extended-logon) section for details.
-The out-of-box implementation showcases the usage but does not put much emphasis on security.
-In details, the credentials must have at least six characters and the first five characters is considered as a unique *credential ID*, which should be customized in commerce runtime extensions.
-The remaining characters are used for security verification.
-For example, you have two cards, one of which has the credentials 12345DGYDEYTDW, and one of which has the credentials 12345EWUTBDAJH.
-Because these two cards have the same credential ID, 12345, they can't both be successfully assigned to workers.
+Here is an example to show the uniqueness requirement of credential Id.
+You have two cards, one of which has the credentials 12345ABCDE, and one of which has the credentials 12345FGHIJ.
+The out-of-box implementation takes first 5 characters as the credential Id.
+As a result, these two cards have the same credential Id, 12345, they can't both be successfully assigned to workers.

 ## Set up extended logon